Eid al-Fitr 2026: Nigeria Officially Announces Sallah Day

 Announcement of Eid al-Fitr 2026 in Nigeria after the Shawwal crescent moon was not sighted, confirmed by Sultan Muhammad Sa'ad Abubakar III and the National Moon Sighting Committee.

-Nigeria, through the Sultan of Sokoto, confirms Eid al-Fitr 2026 for Friday, March 20.
+Sultan of Sokoto confirms Eid al-Fitr 2026 will be observed on Friday, March 20.
 Photo credit: Gaskiya Cast

 Source: Facebook